Agile vs Waterfall — How to Choose the Best Delivery Method

 Agile evangelists may argue that pitching Waterfall methodology against Agile is a foregone conclusion — in the latter’s favour, of course.
-Waterfall is the rusty old man of project execution approaches; Agile is the way forward.
+Waterfall is the rusty old man of project execution approaches; Agile is the “new” kid on the block.

 You need a tool or technique that enables a consistent approach for assessing Agile versus Waterfall.
 There is no definitive answer; each project or initiative needs critical consideration to identify the best methodology.

-This is our preferred tool: a 2×2 matrix in which the quadrants are defined by the degrees of certainty and uncertainty associated with each initiative.
+Jibility is our preferred tool as it leverages a built-in 2×2 matrix in which the quadrants are defined by the degrees of certainty and uncertainty associated with each initiative.